nikg-04/casinocoin-dev-portal/content/index.md

 1. Install [Node.js](https://nodejs.org) and the Node Package Manager (npm).
 Most Linux distros have a package for Node.js, but make sure you have version **6.9.0** or higher.
 2. Use npm to install CasinocoinAPI:
-      `npm install casinocoin-libjs-api`
+      `npm install casinocoin-libjs`

-After you have installed casinocoin-libjs-api, you can create scripts using the [boilerplate](#boilerplate) and run them using the Node.js executable, typically named `node`:
+After you have installed casinocoin-libjs, you can create scripts using the [boilerplate](#boilerplate) and run them using the Node.js executable, typically named `node`:

       `node script.js`